thuannguy/thuannguy.github.io/_posts/2017-06-05-Performance-from-nothing-to-something.md

 | Availability | 99%   |   |   |   |

 For instance, a week has 10080 minutes which means if SLA is 99.9% I will have 10 minutes down time/week for maintenance or upgrade.
 I gotta do it quickly!

-Throughput: Throughput is a measure of the rate that work can be completed and is measured in operations per second.
+### Credit
-Credit: I learned about the definitions for all these concepts from https://blogs.msdn.microsoft.com/mcsuksoldev/2015/01/22/why-building-highly-scalable-applications-is-hard-part-1/ It is the best article about writing highly scalable software I have ever read and I just can't recommend it highly enough.
+I learned about the definitions for all concepts below from https://blogs.msdn.microsoft.com/mcsuksoldev/2015/01/22/why-building-highly-scalable-applications-is-hard-part-1/ It is the best article about writing highly scalable software I have ever read and I just can't recommend it highly enough.

+### Throughput

+> Throughput is a measure of the rate that work can be completed and is measured in operations per second.

 | System                            | Throughput               | Throughput                  |   |   |
 |-----------------------------------|--------------------------|-----------------------------|---|---|